nik-humphries/dockubr/README.md

 Takes a vector of package names.
 Returns the code to install dependencies for Docker / Ubuntu 18.04

+Also can process a lock file to achieve the same effect (2 separate functions)

+Last updated package lookup table on 20-01-2021 from https://packagemanager.rstudio.com/client/#/repos/1/overview

 ### Installation

 There are a variety of methods for installing packages directly from gitlab.
 You may want to research these and find the most appropriate for you.